VincentZal/Kapsel-Andat_01/README.md

    Pop some popcorn, grab a drink — but keep the Kryptonite away!

 3. **Summon the Man of Steel**
-   Choose your Superman movie/series (Christopher Reeve, Henry Cavill, animated, your pick).
+   Choose your Superman movie/series (DAvid Corenswet).

 4. **Take Flight** ✈️
    Press play and let the adventure begin.